 For the quarter that the student is on the internship, the student will have their graduate stipend covered by either the internship site or a GSICE fellowship.
 Additionally, the student will be provided with enough extra remuneration to buy into UCSF student health coverage for the quarter.
 (Graduated students will be provided with an equivalent monetary amount as is provided to current students but they will be responsible for finding their own insurance and health care provider.)
 The PI will not be financially responsible for the student at this time.

-A student must have the approval of their PI and the Graduate Program Director to go on a GSICE internship.
+A student must have the approval of their Thesis Advisor and the Graduate Program Director to go on a GSICE internship.

-The PI and the Graduate Program Director have the ultimate discretion in deciding if a GSICE internship is appropriate for a student.
-The GSICE program is not a requirement and PI’s are not required to let their students be part of the program.
+The Thesis Advisor and the Graduate Program Director have the ultimate discretion in deciding if a GSICE internship is appropriate for a student.
+Advisors are not required to let their students pursue an internship.

-The training component of GSICE consists of 8 workshops that will be approximately 2 hours in length.
+The training component of GSICE consists of 8 workshops that are approximately 2 hours in length.